dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 cp Snakefile_SE Snakefile
 ```
 3. Modify the Snakefile parameters (lines above the hashtags).
 These are the parameters:
-YOU ARE WRITTING THIS PART!
+NOTE TO ARMIN: YOU ARE WRITTING THIS PART Mr. Hemingway!

 ## 5. Notes for development